barancev/webdriver-factory/README.md

 WebDriverFactory.dismissDriver(driver);
 ```

-Additionaly, the factory checks availability of the browser (calls getCurrentUrl) before returning the instance to the client.
+Additionaly, the factory checks availability of the browser (by default it checks that `driver.getWindowHandles().size() > 0`) before returning the instance to the client.
 If the browser is not available a new WebDriver instance should be created (and a new browser should be started) instead of the broken one.

 **3) If one requests a new driver with different capabilities** a new WebDriver instance should be created

 What happens to the previous instances depends on the factory mode:
-* in SINGLETON mode the previous managed instance of the driver should be destroyed,
+* in `SINGLETON` mode the previous managed instance of the driver should be destroyed,
-* in THREADLOCAL_SINGLETON mode the previous managed instance created in the current thread should be destroyed, managed instances created in other threads should be kept untouched,
+* in `THREADLOCAL_SINGLETON` mode the previous managed instance created in the current thread should be destroyed, managed instances created in other threads should be kept untouched,
-* in UNRESTRICTED mode all running instances are kept untouched.
+* in `UNRESTRICTED` mode all running instances are kept untouched.

 4) One should not care about destroying each single WebDriver instance in each single test case, they can be destroyed all at once in the end of the test suite: